redux vs mobx vs @ngrx/store vs @datorama/akita vs @ngneat/elf-state-history

 • @ngneat/elf-state-history:

-Select Elf State History if you want a state management solution that emphasizes history tracking and undo/redo capabilities.
-This package is ideal for applications where tracking changes and state history is crucial, such as in forms or complex workflows.
+Choose @ngneat/elf-state-history if you need a state management solution that emphasizes history tracking and undo/redo functionality.
+It is particularly useful for applications where tracking state changes and providing users with the ability to revert actions is important.

 README for redux